Old Mole Variety Hour

 You can leave comments for the Moles at email@example.com or by clicking on the comment section for any of our audio pieces.

-To hear the whole show, click on the arrow above.
-To hear individual pieces, follow the links below.
+To hear the whole show, use the play button above.
+To hear individual pieces and find lots more information, follow the links below:

 "Food, Inc. is one of the most riveting films to be released this year," says Movie Mole Brooke Jacobson in this full discussion, with Jan Haaken, of the virtues and limitations of this exposé of our industrial food production.
 The film is directed by Robert Kenner and it draws on the work of Eric Schlosser (Fast Food Nation), Michael Pollan (The Omnivore's Dilemma, In Defense of Food: An Eater's Manifesto)